 The following equipment can only be used to catch or attempt to catch fish (including invertebrate species) in Victoria's inland waters.
-Before you use this equipment you must be aware of the rules that govern its use (see pages 71-74).
+Before you use this equipment you must be aware of the rules that govern its use (see pages 73-76).

-Equipment type Maximum number permitted in Inland waters Lines with hooks 2; see page 71 Hooks per line 2, or 1 bait jig; see page 71 Baited lines with no hook 10; see page 71 Bait pump (hand-operated suction) Can be used; see page 71 Bait traps - labelled 2; see page 72 Dip/landing net Can be used; see page 72 Hand-cranked electric reels Can be used; see page 73 Bait net (hauling net) Can be used in certain waters only; see page 72 Hoop nets - labelled Up to 5 hoop nets can be used in 11 river systems (see page 73).
+Equipment type Maximum number permitted in Inland waters Lines with hooks 2; see page 73 Hooks per line 2, or 1 bait jig; see page 73 Baited lines with no hook 10; see page 73 Bait pump (hand-operated suction) Can be used; see page 73 Bait traps - labelled 2; see page 74 Dip/landing net Can be used; see page 74 Hand-cranked electric reels Can be used; see page 75 Bait net (hauling net) Can be used in certain waters only; see page 74 Hoop nets - labelled Up to 5 hoop nets can be used in 11 river systems (see page 75).
 In all other inland waters a combined maximum total of 10 hoop nets and/or open top lift nets can be used.
-Open top lift net Open top lift net - labelled cannot be used in 11 river systems (see page 73).
+Open top lift net - labelled Cannot be used in 11 river systems (see page 75).
 In all other inland waters a combined maximum total of 10 hoop nets and/or open top lift nets can be used.

-- Hand-held spears and spear guns cannot be used in inland waters. - Gaffs can only be used to assist in landing your catch (see page 72).
+- Hand-held spears and spear guns cannot be used in inland waters. - Gaffs can only be used to assist in landing your catch (see page 74).